-New standards of data protection regulations come into force on 25 May 2018 called the General Data Protection Regulations (GDPR).
-Like many organisations in the UK who hold personal data, Shropshire County Pension Fund is currently putting in place plans to ensure we are compliant.
+New standards of data protection regulations came into force on 25 May 2018 called the General Data Protection Regulations (GDPR), now supplemented in UK legislation under the Data Protection Act 2018.
+Like many organisations in the UK who hold personal data, Shropshire County Pension Fund has put in place plans to ensure we are compliant.

 As part of this process we have prepared a Privacy Notice in our capacity as the Administering Authority and data controller of your pension benefits, which gives details of our responsibilities and obligations including what information is held, who it is shared with and what your rights are in relation to accessing this data.

 Below is an overview of the type of information contained in the Notice: